nuuuwan/news_lk3_data/README.md

 *2024-03-31 18:36:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Sri-Lanka-make-highest-Test-total-without-a-hundred/108-279893) · `en`

-March 31 (Wisdom) In the second Test of the two-match series against Bangladesh, Sri Lanka amassed 531, the highest ever Test match total without an individual hundred.
+March 31 (Wisden) In the second Test of the two-match series against Bangladesh, Sri Lanka amassed 531, the highest ever Test match total without an individual hundred.

 Sri Lanka won the first Test, at Sylhet, by 328 runs as Dhananjaya de Silva and Kamindu Mendis scored two hundreds.
 En route, they broke a plethora of records, including their first-innings score of 280, now the lowest all-out total to include a double-hundred stand: de Silva and Mendis added 202.